oksanaverkh/Web_Homework3_Name/README.md

-It is a web-page that asks username and outputs it fy function using.
+It is a web-page that asks username and outputs it by function using.